PL4GUe1337/pl4gues-TCBY-Pack/README.md

 ## Overview

-ToCustomByYourself, is a pack (obviously) made for beginners in creation and modification of Counter Strike Source, it contains the main programs needed and some files so them can easily start making their own files!
-I'm also making tutorials videos in my [Youtube](https://www.youtube.com/channel/UC-WNF8P9rAB7U6JUG5QrZlA) channel
+ToCustomByYourself, is a pack made for beginners in creation and modification of the Source Engine, it contains the main programs needed and some files, so them can easily start making their own!

 ### Folderbase